juliakloiber/superrr/_posts/superrr-lab-blog/2022-12-06-risktakers-fellowship.md

 </p>

 <p>
-“The Risktakers Fellowship – Daring to shape new digital futures” is a fellowship programme by Allianz Foundation and SUPERRR Lab.
+“The Risktakers Fellowship – Daring to shape new digital futures” is a fellowship programme by <a href="https://allianzfoundation.org/">Allianz Foundation</a> and SUPERRR Lab.
 </p>